 A main attraction in the town is the Port Whitby Marina.
 This 420-slip, award-winning facility is located on a natural harbour in Lake Ontario.
 Enjoy visiting the Avalon Lounge Clubhouse which has panoramic views of the harbour, a lobby lounge, hot beverages, and free newspapers.
 Elevate your next event by utilizing this space to offer ambiance and breathtaking views.

 The Best Whitby Neighbourhoods

-The northern part of Whitby remains relatively rural, whereas area closer to the downtown core, Lake Ontario and the 401 are more heavily populated.
+The northern part of Whitby remains relatively rural, whereas area closer to the downtown core, the lakefront, and the 401 are more heavily populated.
 Offering neighbourhoods in both allow for those looking a Whitby to choose more country or more city living.

 In the eastern part of Whitby is the neighbourhood of Bluegrass Meadows.
 A wide variety of housing styles are able to accommodate people from all different walks of life.
 The average cost of living in this area is $670k, which is slightly higher than the overall average of Whitby.
 The area has an impressive 15 parks spread throughout offering play equipment, splash pads and a lacrosse pad.
 There are also 4 schools in the area, 2 public, and 2 Catholic.

 Port Whitby boasts scenery like no other.
 Its close proximity to amenities and the GO train station make it a desirable area for commuters and lake lovers.
 Due to its area, there is a large mixture of housing types.
 Condos and semi-detached properties are more popular.
 Being close to Lake Ontario has unique living opportunities.
 The stunning views and marina life draw many to call this area home.